japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

 The topic names and partitions are mapped directly to Kafka's `TopicPartition` objects.

 | subscribe
-a| link:spark-sql-streaming-ConsumerStrategy.adoc#SubscribeStrategy[SubscribeStrategy] with topic names
+a| link:spark-sql-streaming-ConsumerStrategy.md#SubscribeStrategy[SubscribeStrategy] with topic names

 ---